Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.delete_pattern(...)

-Delete stored data based on key name matching patterns, parameters as follows:
+Delete stored data based on a Key name pattern, parameters are as follows:

 Parameter |